- Is everything organically grown?

 We grow both fruits and vegetables at our farm.
 Fruit is included in the cost of our shares.
 Cantaloupes usually begin ripening the middle of July; watermelons in August and early September; peaches are going strong in August; and September and October is apple time.
 When in season, members can pick their own red raspberries and blackberries at a nominal fee.

-We do not grow strawberries and our blueberries are not yet bearing fruit, but are sometimes able to get some of these fruits from our local grower friends and offer them for sale on CSA pick-up day.
+We do not grow strawberries and our blueberries are not yet bearing fruit, but we are sometimes able to get some of these fruits from our local grower friends and offer them for sale on CSA pick-up day.
 Each fruit has its season — when there is an abundance you can plan on seeing it included in your share.
 There are times when there just isn’t enough for everyone, so we offer smaller quantities for sale to those who wish to purchase or supplement their share.

 8. What is a Swap Box ?